h183502/dat110public/week12/week12.md

 ##### no.hvl.dat110.node.client.test
 - NodeClientReader:
 - NodeClientWriter:
-- NodeClientTester: class that can be run to lookup a keyid of a resource and obtain the node that is responsible for it.
+- NodeClientTester: class that can be run to lookup a keyid of a file and obtain all the active nodes that is responsible for all replicas of the file.
 The file id needs to be specified in the class.
+- NodeClient: class that can be run to lookup a keyid of a file replica and obtain the node that is responsible for it.
+The replica id needs to be specified in the class.
 - ChordRingTest:

 ##### no.hvl.dat110.chordoperations